Blog

 About the "sambaXP 2020 Retrospective"

-Volker Lendecke will address "Samba locking architecture".
+Volker Lendecke addressed "Samba locking architecture".
 Lendecke is SerNet co-founder, developer and long-time Samba Team member.
+His talk is available here: https://www.youtu.be/BJZAta87V28 (link leads directly to YouTube).

-Stefan Metzmacher's topic will be "Samba Multi-Channel/io_uring Status Update".
+Stefan Metzmacher's topic was "Samba Multi-Channel/io_uring Status Update".
 He works as developer at SerNet and is a member of the Samba-Team as well.
+His talk is available here: https://youtu.be/IC2OSp3W6mQ (link leads directly to YouTube).

 Contact us